Wendi J. W. Williams

 South Texas College

-I am a full time geology faculty member with South Texas College in their Physical Sciences and Engineering department.
-You may reach me using my STC e-mail: email@example.com .
-I have been affiliated with both NorthWest Arkansas Community College and the University of Arkansas at Little Rock in concurrent adjunct capacities while raising my family.
+I am a geology faculty member with South Texas College in their Physical Sciences and Engineering department.
+You may reach me using my STC e-mail: firstname.lastname@example.org .
+I have been affiliated with NorthWest Arkansas Community College, University of Arkansas at Little Rock, Lewis Clark State College, Lone Star College system, and Austin (Community) College in full time, adjunct and/or visiting capacities while raising my family.
 Although I have been faculty with both 2YC and 4YCU institutions since ~1996, it was when I became part of a UALR cohort to learn and implement inclusive Universal Design techniques that I began to deliberately use multi-modal delivery and student-centered learning strategies with my undergraduate and graduate students.
 It is now a way of doing that I find not only better engages all learning preferences and most persons with differing abilities, but to also make me much better prepared as I meet new students every term with less and less real-time new accessibility accommodation adaptations needed.
-Much of what I share with others including many pre-/in-service K-12 teachers and community STEM educators (e.g. stakeholders involved with informal outreach at museums, nature centers, water stewardship, as well as part of the Texas Master Naturalists South Texas Border Chapter) and colleagues in the geosciences formal settings incorporates my over 18 years of experience with Universal Design.
+Much of what I share with others including many pre-/in-service K-12 teachers and community STEM educators (e.g. stakeholders involved with informal outreach at museums, nature centers, water stewardship, as well as part of the Texas Master Naturalists South Texas Border Chapter) and colleagues in the geosciences formal settings incorporates my over 20 years of experience with Universal Design.
 Please check out an interview with AGU The Bridge series at https://thebridge.agu.org/2016/10/12/q-wendi-williams-geoscience-diversity/ and the more recent NAGT Professional Webinar 28 April 2021 about inclusion at https://nagt.org/nagt/profdev/webinars/stem_inclusion/index.html for recorded / file presentation and resources in several alternative formats demonstrating how to better engage students including persons with apparent and non apparent disabilities.
-I have been a NAGT Executive Councilor and continue to serve NAGT by contributing to the Advocacy Committee as well as the Teacher Education Division Diversity, Equity and Inclusion Committee.
-I also continue to be part of the International Association for Geoscience Diversity (www.theiagd.org) leadership team and assist with representing IAGD for the AGI Council as well as Inter-Society Diversity, Equity and Inclusion Committee.
+I have been a NAGT Executive Councilor and continue to serve NAGT by contributing to the Advocacy Committee as well as the Teacher Education Division.
+I also continue to be part of the International Association for Geoscience Diversity (www.theiagd.org) leadership team and assist with representing IAGD for the AGI Inter-Society Diversity, Equity and Inclusion Committee.
+As an AGU LANDInG Ambassador, I invite you to learn more at https://connect.agu.org/landingcop/home .

 Website Content Contributions